AKROGIS/Facility-Processing/New Schema Migration/facility migration todo.md

 Data Quality Improvements (Team):
 ---------------------------------
-* Activate two disabled queries in TRAILS_FEATURE_PT, and fix the few remaining issues
 * Add Sheep Camp picnic shelter to buildings from POI
 * Add operating FMSS Locations to GIS
 * Topology checks for roads and trails